AdobeDocs/commerce-webapi/src/pages/rest/tutorials/inventory/create-customer.md

 **Response:**

-Magento returns the customer's access token.
+Adobe Commerce returns the customer's access token.
 Your integration must specify a customer token in the authorization header of every call customers make on their own behalf.

 `fl0o0yr1xota4w88negpwfsle38807yb`